Jestmeister/SNACS/README.md

   -artificial_data.py : Generates artificial data with the Newman-Watts-Strogatz model and injects it with anomalies

-  -main.ipynb : Runs the experiments
+  -main.ipynb : Runs the experiments for the artificial data